adobe/acc-js-sdk/README.md

 * JSON: `{}`

 XML attributes are mapped to JSON attributes with the same name, whose litteral value can be a string, number, or boolean.
 There's no "@" sign in the JSON attribute name.
+Values in JSON attributes can be indifferently typed (ex: number, boolean), or strings (ex: "3" instead of just 3) depending if the conversion could determine the attribute type or not.
+API users should expect and handle both value and use the `XtkCaster` object to ensure proper conversion when using.

 * XML: `<root hello="world" count=3 ok=true/>`
 * JSON: `{ hello:"world", count:3, ok:true }`